 - an interim industry authority as evidence that you are authorised to perform the role until your industry authority card arrives in the mail

 - when your industry authority card is posted

 - 3 days before your industry authority is due to be renewed.

 Vehicle to be used for training and assessment

 Vehicles provided by the accredited driver trainer to provide pre-licence driver training must comply with section 29 of the Transport Operations (Road Use Management – Accreditation and Other Provisions) Regulation 2015.

 Accredited driver trainers should ensure that any vehicle provided by the learner driver for training purposes must be typical of the class and meet the minimum standards for test vehicles as described in the Q-SAFE Driver Licence Assessment Policy.

-For more information contact your nearest Customer Service Centre.
+For more information contact your nearest transport and motoring customer service centre.

 indicates required fields